 UNH works to ensure that disciplinary investigations and procedures are prompt, fair, and impartial.
+Student Disciplinary process time frames are listed in the Student Code of Conduct under Article VI, Sexual Misconduct and Sexual Exploitation.
 UNH works to limit delays.
-Circumstances that cause a delay may include, but are not limited to a parallel criminal investigation, school breaks, availability of witnesses, reasonable requests by either party for an extension, the complexity of the investigation, and the severity of the alleged conduct.
 Such delays will be evaluated by UNH on a case-by-case basis, and both parties will receive updates throughout the process.